 The All Employee Survey is an annual, voluntary, census survey of VA workforce experiences.
-The data is anonymous and confidential.
+The data are anonymous and confidential.
 Since 2001, the instrument has been refined at several points in response to VA leadership inquiries on VA culture and organizational health.
 Although the OIG recognizes that employee satisfaction survey data are subjective, they can be a starting point for discussions, indicate areas for further inquiry, and be considered along with other information on facility leadership.

 To assess employee and patient attitudes toward Facility leaders, the OIG reviewed employee satisfaction and patient experience survey results that relate to the period of October 1, 2016, through September 30, 2017.
 Tables 1-3 provide relevant survey results for VHA, the Facility, and selected Facility executive leaders.
+11

 Table 1 summarizes employee attitudes toward selected Facility leaders as expressed in VHA's All Employee Survey.
-The Facility average for both selected survey questions was similar to or above the VHA average.
-The results for the executive leadership team were higher than both the VHA and Facility averages.
+The Facility average for both selected survey questions was above or similar to the VHA average.
+The same trend was noted for the members of the executive leadership team.
 In all, employees appear generally satisfied with Facility leaders.